aniruthmp/1password-demo/docs/PLANNING_SUMMARY.md

 - ✅ **Testing checkpoints** after each phase
 - ✅ **Demo scenarios** fully specified

-**Status: 🚀 LAUNCH READY**
+**Status: 🏗️ PHASE 1 COMPLETE - FOUNDATION READY**

-**Good luck with the implementation!
-You have everything you need to build an exceptional Universal 1Password Agent Credential Broker.**
+**Good luck with Phase 2!
+The core credential management engine is operational and ready for protocol implementation.**

 ---